The easiest ways to check FIFA World Cup results

 From your smart speaker

-If you have an Alexa or Google Home ($129 at Dell Home) speaker nearby, you can ask it for a quick update on the World Cup, as well.
+If you have an Alexa or Google Home speaker nearby, you can ask it for a quick update on the World Cup, as well.

 Google Home